umputun/tg-spam/README.md

 In this mode admin can ban users manually by clicking the "confirm ban" button on the message.
 This allows running the bot as a post-moderation tool and training it on the fly.

 Pls note: Missed spam messages forwarded to the admin chat will be removed from the primary chat group and the user will be banned.

+### Running with webapi server

+The bot can be run with a webapi server.
+This is useful for integration with other tools.
+The server is disabled by default, to enable it pass `--server.enabled [$SERVER_ENABLED]`.
+The server will listen on the port specified by `--server.listen [$SERVER_LISTEN]` parameter (default is `:8080`).

+By default, the server is protected by basic auth with user `tg-bot` and randomly generated password.
+This password is printed to the console on startup.
+If user wants to set a custom auth password, it can be done with `--server.auth [$SERVER_AUTH]` parameter.
+Setting it to empty string will disable basic auth protection.

+Note: it is truly a **bad idea** to run the server without basic auth protection, as it allows adding/removing users and updating spam samples to anyone who knows the endpoint.
+The only reason to run it without protection is inside the trusted network or for testing purposes.

+**endpoints:**

+- `GET /ping` - returns `pong` if the server is running
+- `POST /check` - return spam check result for the message passed in the body.
+The body should be a json object with the following fields:
+  - `msg` - message text
+  - `user_id` - user id
+- `POST /update/spam` - update spam samples with the message passed in the body.
+The body should be a json object with the following fields:
+  - `msg` - spam text
+- `POST /update/ham` - update ham samples with the message passed in the body.
+The body should be a json object with the following fields:
+  - `msg` - ham text
+- `POST /users` - add user to the list of approved users.
+The body should be a json object with the following fields:
+  - `user_ids` - array of user ids to add
+- `DELETE /users` - remove user from the list of approved users.
+The body should be a json object with the following fields:
+  - `user_ids` - array of user ids to remove
+- `GET /users` - get the list of approved users.
+The response is a json object with the following fields:
+  - `user_ids` - array of user ids

 ## Example of docker-compose.yml